-- e.
-A delay in submitting the draft or final version of the close-out report may subject the state to penalties described in STC 32. - 38.
+- 8.9.5.
+A revised Close-Out Report is due to CMS no later than 30 calendar days after receipt of CMS's comments. - 8.9.6.
+A delay in submitting the draft or final version of the Close-Out Report may subject the state to penalties described in STC 8.1. - 8.10.
 Monitoring Calls.
-CMS will convene periodic conference calls with the states - a.
-The purpose of these calls is to discuss any significant actual or anticipated developments affecting the demonstration.
-Examples include implementation activities, enrollment and access, budget neutrality, and progress on evaluation activities. - b.
-CMS will provide updates on any amendments or concept papers under review, as well as federal policies and issues that may affect any aspect of the demonstration. - c.
-The state and CMS will jointly develop the agenda for the calls.
+CMS will convene periodic conference calls with the state. - 8.10.1.
+The purpose of these calls is to discuss ongoing demonstration operation, including (but not limited to) any significant actual or anticipated developments affecting the demonstration.
+Examples include implementation activities, trends in reported data on metrics and associated mid-course adjustments, enrollment and access, budget neutrality, and progress on evaluation activities. - 8.10.2.
+CMS will provide updates on any pending actions, as well as federal policies and issues that may affect any aspect of the demonstration. - 8.10.3.
+The state and CMS will jointly develop the agenda for the calls. - 8.11.
 Post Award Forum.
-Pursuant to 42 CFR 431.420(c), within six (6) months of the demonstration's implementation, and annually thereafter, the state must afford the public with an opportunity to provide meaningful comment on the progress of the demonstration.
+Pursuant to 42 CFR § 431.420(c), within 6 months of the demonstration's implementation, and annually thereafter, the state must afford the public with an opportunity to provide meaningful comment on the progress of the demonstration.
 At least 30 calendar days prior to the date of the planned public forum, the state must publish the date, time and location of the forum in a prominent location on its website.
-The state must also post the most recent annual report on its website with the public forum announcement.
-Pursuant to 42 CFR 431.420(c), the state must include a summary of the comments in the Monitoring Report associated with the quarter in which the forum was held, as well as in its compiled Annual Report.
+The state must also post the most recent Annual Monitoring Report on its website with the public forum.
+Pursuant to 42 CFR § 431.420(c), the state must include a summary of the public comments in the Monitoring Report associated with the quarter in which the forum was held, as well as in its Annual Monitoring Report.